sap-linuxlab/community.sles-for-sap/roles/hana_install/README.md

 **NOTE** The HANA master password needs to be at least 8 characters in length, and include at least 1 uppercase, 1 lowercase and 1 numerical character.

+The role pre-checks will ensure that all required variables are populated and correct.
+If any of the pre-checks fail, Ansible will print a meaningful error with instructions on how to correct the issues.

 ### Optional variables